 Tai Jin House (aka.
 Buck House)

 The former home of the Administrator of Christmas Island, this historic property sits on the cliff edge with a view of both Flying Fish Cove and the expansive Indian Ocean.
-The two storey property is now a function venue and a museum, but at the time of writing (December 2017), was inaccessible due to a landslide on the access road.
-Please check with the Visitors Center if access to the property had been resorted when you are on the Island.
+The two storey property is now a function venue and a museum, and well worth a walk out to – if just for the view alone – whilst you are visiting the Shire of Christmas Island.

 Immerse Yourself with Local Culture at the many Temples on the Island

 Christmas Island is a melting pot of different cultures, who have lived harmoniously on the Island for decades.
 There are around 2000 residents on the Island heralding from China, Malaysia and mainland Australia, a lot of whom were initially drawn to the Island to work in the Phosphate Mine.

 The Malay community are Muslim, praying at the Mosque in Kampong at Flying Fish Cove.
 Members of the Chinese community follow a variety of religious beliefs including Buddhism, Christianity and Confucianism and there are a number of temples, shrines and Christian churches around the island.
 If entering these temples, please remember they are places of worship and are not ‘designed’ with tourists in mind but they are a window into day-to-day life and this fascinating mix of cultures should be respected as such.
 The Australians, Chinese and Malay people all live together peacefully and whilst it shouldn’t be a surprise it is lovely to see and experience.